Tomev/qcflow/docs/source/model-registry.rst

 Renaming an QCFlow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As well as adding or updating a description of a specific version of the model, you can rename an existing registered model using :meth:`~qcflow.client.MlflowClient.rename_registered_model`.
+As well as adding or updating a description of a specific version of the model, you can rename an existing registered model using :meth:`~qcflow.client.QCFlowClient.rename_registered_model`.

 .. code-block:: python

-    client = MlflowClient()
+    client = QCFlowClient()
     client.rename_registered_model(
         name="sk-learn-random-forest-reg-model",
         new_name="sk-learn-random-forest-reg-model-100",